Automatic language translation

 NCAT can issue a summons that requires a person or organisation to give evidence at the hearing or to produce documents or other things.

-A summons is a formal document which tells someone that they must give evidence at a hearing, or provide documents.
-The summons is 'served on' (given to) the person in question.
-If you are a party to a matter, you may ask for a summons to be issued.
+A summons is a formal document that requires someone to give evidence at a hearing or provide documents.
+The summons is served on (given to) the person in question.
+If you are a party to a matter, you can request that a summons be issued.
 NCAT may also issue a summons.

-For more information read NCAT Procedural Direction - Summons (PDF , 61.4 KB).
+For more information read NCAT Procedural Direction - Summons (PDF, 152.2 KB).

 Any party to proceedings at NCAT can apply for the issue of a summons.
 Before applying for a summons to be issued, ask the person or organisation if they are willing to give evidence or provide the documents voluntarily.